bsctl/kubelived/README.md

 The script can check anything we want.
 As soon as the tracking script returns another code than 0, the VRRP instance will change the state to FAULT, removes the VIP from the network interface, and stops sending VRRP advertisements.
 In our case, we will write a simple script checking the health status of the Kubernetes api-server.

 ## Keepalived as part of the control plane
-We want keepalived deployed as part of the Kubernetes control plane running on the master nodes along with the other components: the api-server, the etcd database, and the controllers.
+We want keepalived deployed as part of the Kubernetes control plane running on the master nodes along with the other components: the apiserver, the etcd database, and the controllers.
 In many Kubernetes distributions, including Red Hat OpenShift, these components are running as privileged containers and deployed as static pods.

 ### Static pods
 Static pods are managed directly by the `kubelet` daemon running on the node, without the api-server involvement.
 Unlike regular pods that are managed by the control plane instead, the kubelet watches static pods and restarts them when they crash.